JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Plugins/changeme.md

 # config.html

-Previously, a static file known as config.html was used to provide plugin developers a page loaded by the CTFd admin panel.
+Previously, a static file known as config.html was used to provide plugin developers a page loaded by the UCCD admin panel.
 Although now superseded by config.json, it is still supported for backward compatibility.

-The config.html file for a plugin can be accessed by CTFd admins at /admin/plugins/<plugin-folder-name>.
-If stored in CTFd-S3-plugin, it would be accessible at /admin/plugins/CTFd-S3-plugin.
+The config.html file for a plugin can be accessed by UCCD admins at /admin/plugins/<plugin-folder-name>.
+If stored in UCCD-S3-plugin, it would be accessible at /admin/plugins/UCCD-S3-plugin.

-config.html is rendered as a Jinja template and has access to all the same functions that CTFd exposes to Jinja.
+config.html is rendered as a Jinja template and has access to all the same functions that UCCD exposes to Jinja.
 While Jinja templates can technically run arbitrary Python code, this is ancillary.
 Adding New Routes

-Adding new routes in CTFd is essentially writing new Flask routes.
+Adding new routes in UCCD is essentially writing new Flask routes.
 Since the entire app is passed to the plugin, the app.route decorator can add new routes.
 Example:

 from flask import render_template